telerik/kendo-react-popup/README.md

 ## Overview

-This repository contains the source code and documentation of the Kendo UI Popup component for React.
+This repository contains the source code and documentation of the Kendo UI Popup package for React.

 For more information on upcoming Popup features, refer to the [Roadmap](https://github.com/telerik/kendo-react-popup/blob/master/docs/roadmap.md).